Home > Analyses > Consumer Cyclical > International Paper Company

 Does IP have a competitive advantage?

-International Paper Company currently lacks a competitive advantage, as it consistently destroys value with a negative ROIC compared to WACC and a sharply declining profitability trend.
-Its 2021-2025 ROIC performance signals inefficient capital use and sustained value erosion.
+International Paper Company currently lacks a competitive advantage, as it consistently destroys value with a ROIC significantly below its WACC and a sharply declining profitability trend.
+Its industrial packaging and cellulose fibers segments face profitability challenges despite solid gross margins and revenue growth.

 SWOT Analysis

-This analysis highlights International Paper Company’s internal capabilities and external market conditions to guide strategic decisions.
+This analysis highlights International Paper Company’s key strategic factors to guide investment decisions.

 Strengths